SqualFost/LoadTube/README.md

 ## Notes
 - Everything is basic, thanks to **C** UI
-- I just began so basically nothing is working yet except the text input.
+- The video is dowloading there's just no text to display the status.
 ---

 #### Open to contributions <3